bowebr231/Basic-Intro-To-Java-1/README.md

 # Basic-Intro-To-Java-1
-A collection of unit tests that will give someone a intro to java by requiring them to solve problems until unit tests pass
+A collection of unit tests that will give someone a intro to java by requiring them to solve problems until unit tests pass.

+Download IntelliJ IDE, and then clone this project using it.